Movement Disorders Program Resources

 Social Work Services

-Our social worker provides one-on-one specialized services to movement disorder patients to help learn how to live and cope with their movement disorder.
+Our dedicated social worker provides one-on-one specialized services to movement disorder patients to help learn how to live and cope with their movement disorder.
 A social worker pays careful attention to the needs of movement disorder patients and caregivers including medication assistance, referrals to pharmaceutical companies and programs and referrals for financial, respite, spiritual, legal, emotional, social and medical resources.